opicron/cloudways_bashrc/README.md

 # .bash_aliases
 Useful prompt and functions to make live easier on Cloudways servers.
 Yes, I know we shouldnt use `.bash_aliases` for all these additional functionality.
 However, `.bash_aliases` is included automatic by the default Clouways `.bashrc`.
 So we do not have to do any editing, just drop this file in your `~` home.

 `PROMPT_COMMAND` is used to check the timestamp of `.bash_aliases` on each prompt reload.
 If its a new timestamp `.bashrc` is re-sourced.
-This will make sure all screen prompts and `.bash_aliases` are updated when required.
+Additionally every 30 seconds it will check the github for a new version of `.bash_aliases`.
+The new version is not downloaded and sourced automatically.
+Use `getgitbash` to fetch and re-source new version.

 Makes sure that `screen -R` is loaded in non-screen bash to avoid multiple sceeen sessions.
 Screen itself has enough windows available.
 Also, it makes sure that `exit` is remapped to `screen -d` to make sure the screen and all windows are not accidently closed when using the exit command.
 Use `\exit` to forcefully exit a screen window.